-The primary data collection was thorough, considering all relevant flows and these data were verified during the audit conducted by CARES in August 2024, including also the verification of mass balance, to ensure that data for all the inputs and outputs for the process over the period of data collection have been collected, and that the unit process data will comply with the cut-off rules of EN 15804.
+The primary data collection was thorough, considering all relevant flows and these data were verified by CARES, including also the verification of mass balance, to ensure that data for all the inputs and outputs for the process over the period of data collection have been collected, and that the unit process data will comply with the cut-off rules of EN 15804.
 The EPD covers transport to, and end-of-life in United Arab Emirates.